FourThievesVinegar/solderless-microlab/docs/troubleshooting.md

 1. Start with the potentiometers in the "closed" position.
 1. Connect the Arduino to the Pi.
 1. Power on the Raspberry Pi, the Arduino shield and the pumps.
-1. On the Raspberry Pi, the MicroLab software will load, locate the Test Recipe and choose to manually run each of the peristaltic pumps. **More detail needed**<br>
+1. On the Raspberry Pi, the MicroLab software will load.
+Load the Test Recipe and choose the Reagent Pumps test.
+This test will allow you to make the pumps each dispense 10ml.
-1. Slowly turn the potentiometer counter-clockwise an eighth of a turn at a time to "open" them.
+1. When the potentiometer is "closed" nothing should happen.
+Slowly turn the potentiometer counter-clockwise an eighth of a turn at a time to "open" them.
 Check if the stepper motors turn smoothly.
 If they do not move, "open" the potentiometer an eighth-turn and try again.
-If they move erratically, your voltage is likely too high and you "close" the potentiometer.
+If they move erratically, your voltage is likely too high and you need to "close" the potentiometer.
-1. Once tuned, power off the motors and the Raspberry Pi.
-Remove the stepper motor cables from the stepper motors of the peristaltic pumps.

-- You can tune the potentiometers later as well, but the lid on the Control Unit will need to be off.
+- You can tune the potentiometers at any time, but it is easiest during assembly when the Control Unit case is open.

 ### Stepper motor verification